 Before you start listening to music from third-party services, you’ll need to connect your accounts.
 To get everything set up, open up the Alexa app on your phone or visit the web interface.
 Slide out the left sidebar and click Settings.
 Under the Accounts header, tap Music & Media.

 As discussed earlier, the Amazon Music entry should already be connected to your Amazon account.
 You can link your Spotify, Pandora, and iHeartRadio accounts here.
 The Echo also supports TuneIn Radio, but you don’t have to sign in to use it.
-Note that using Spotify on your Echo requires a Premium subscription, which is totally worth it.
+Note that using Spotify on your Echo requires a Premium subscription.

 Once you’re all signed in, tap the Choose default music services button at the bottom of the page.
 Here you can select your preferred service for both your music library and radio stations.
 That way, when you say “Alexa, play some music from Prince,” you don’t have to specify that you want to use Spotify every time.